openiddict/openiddict-core/README.md

 > ASP.NET Core 2.1 on .NET Framework 4.6.1 (and higher) is still fully supported.

 > **Warning**
-> OpenIddict is impacted by a breaking change introduced in ASP.NET Core 7.0 and may require using an `AppContext` compatibility
+> OpenIddict 3.x is impacted by a breaking change introduced in ASP.NET Core 7.0 and may require using an `AppContext` compatibility
 > switch if the application only uses the OpenIddict server feature alone without any other authentication handler registered.
+>
+> A workaround has been integrated into OpenIddict 4.0 preview5 and using a compatibility switch is no longer necessary on 4.0 preview5 and higher.
 >
 > For more information, read [ASP.NET Core 7.0's default authentication handler fallback breaks OpenIddict](https://github.com/dotnet/aspnetcore/issues/44661).